 Small Business Owner Volume Increases; Mortgages Offered to them Plummet

 Let’s have a look at a couple cold, hard facts:

 - since the credit crunch in 2008, the number of self-employed people has increased by 10 per cent;

-Despite these two trends, self-employed workers still face uphill struggles to secure the borrowing they need.
+Despite these three trends, self-employed workers still face uphill struggles to secure the borrowing they need.

 And we’re not just making this up.
 A recent ONS report confirmed a rise of almost one million in the number of self-employed people since the credit crises.
 Has the amount of lending increased to match this swelling in the number of UK small business owners?

 Not according to the CML, a leading committee monitoring 95% of all UK mortgage lenders.
 Their recent report suggests a drop in borrowing from the sector of 73%.